kylevedder/kylevedder.github.io/misc/state_of_robot_learning_dec_2025.md

 _NB: I am not a sim expert._

 In LLMs, there is no sim-to-real gap — the environments it interacts with during training are the exact same environments it will see at inference.
 However, in robotics, our simulators are a facsimile for the real world, and often a poor one at that.
-Simulators have naive physics models, have to make numerical estimates to handle multiple colliding bodies, must select contact models with different tradeoffs, are poor models of non-rigid objects, and large visual gaps between sim and real.
+Simulators have naive physics models, have to make numerical estimates to handle multiple colliding bodies, must select contact models with different tradeoffs, are poor models of non-rigid objects, and have large visual gaps between sim and real.

 For these reasons training policies entirely in simulation performs very poorly when transferring to the real world.
 Domain randomization, i.e. significantly varying the parameters of the simulator, helps, as does having a highly structured visual input representation (e.g. scan dots), but outside of locomotion this has seen limited success on robots.